defermat/godocs-docker/README.md

 godocs-docker
 =============

-Docker container to server up godocs
+Docker container to serve up godocs

 Pull from the Docker registry: